The Hunting of the Snark: Characters

-The crew consists of ten members, where all but one description of the members begin with the letter B: a Bellman, the leader; a Boots (Note: In his German translation of The Hunting of the Snark, Günther Flemming assumes on p.
-161 that "Boots" is a portmanteau word for "Bonnets and Hoods", and that therefore the Snark hunting party only consists of nine members, not of ten members.) (the only member of the crew without an illustration); a maker of Bonnets and Hoods (the only description which does not begin with the letter B); a Barrister, who settles arguments among the crew; a Broker, who can appraise the goods of the crew; a Billiard-marker, who is greatly skilled; a Banker, who possesses all of the crew's money; a Beaver, who makes lace and has saved the crew from disaster several times; a Baker, who can only bake wedding cake, forgets his belongings and his name, but possesses courage; and a Butcher, who can only kill beavers.
+The crew consists of ten members, where all but one description of the members begin with the letter B: a Bellman, the leader; a Boots (Note: In some interpretations of "The Hunting of the Snark" there are only nine Snark hunters.
+In Michael Sporn's animation of The Hunting of the Snark, only a single person is boarding the ship while the narrator James Earl Jones reads "a boots — a maker of bonnets and hoods".
+In his German translation of The Hunting of the Snark, Günther Flemming assumes on p.
+161 that "Boots" is a portmanteau word for "Bonnets and Hoods", and that therefore the Snark hunting party only consists of nine members, not of ten members.
+See also Abigail E. Acland and Gregory M. Acland's The Crew Was Complete:...', But How Many Was That?", pp. 15–18, issue 81 of the Jabberwocky magazine, Winter 1992/93, vol. 22, no. 1, Lewis Carroll Society, UK.) (the only member of the crew without an illustration); a maker of Bonnets and Hoods (Note: Bonnets (disambiguation) and Hoods (disambiguation) could be types of headgears, but also Bonnet sails and ventilation hoods.
+More uses of "hood" in a nautical context can be found in the first half of the Glossary of nautical terms.) (the only description which does not begin with the letter B); a Barrister, who settles arguments among the crew; a Broker, who can appraise the goods of the crew; a Billiard-marker, who is greatly skilled; a Banker, who possesses all of the crew's money; a Beaver, who makes lace and has saved the crew from disaster several times; a Baker, who can only bake wedding cake, forgets his belongings and his name, but possesses courage; and a Butcher, who can only kill beavers.